 In 1 Corinthians 5: 6- 8 Paul clearly says to get rid of the “old yeast” (NIV) because Jesus had gone through the Passover.
 But he names the yeast as “malice and wickedness,” which is also done in other places in the Gospels and the New Testament (the yeast were named Ex. yeast of the Pharisees and Herod).
 If you have ever used a sourdough starter you may understand the idea of old/bad yeast.
 If the starter goes bad you WANT to throw it away and start over, as it really smells bad.

 A final thought on wine and yeast.
 Wine/beer was/is made with the action of yeast.
-Wine was allowed/required to be presented as part of the offering at a sacrifice (Leviticus 23:13).
-The yeast in wine makes enough alcohol to kill itself and when bread is baked that normally kills off the yeast.
+The wine was allowed/required to be presented as part of the offering at a sacrifice (Leviticus 23:13).
+The yeast in wine makes enough alcohol to kill itself and when the bread is baked that normally kills off the yeast.
 One was required and the other was forbidden!
 The Biology teacher in me still will wonder if it has something to do with the living organism?
-NOTE: From my reading the Egyptians apparently made their beer from baked bread.
+NOTE: From my reading, the Egyptians apparently made their beer from baked bread.

 When it comes to symbolism what better icon is there than the grape plant for representing the Church of Jesus?
 Jesus used it in parables, it is part of our communion and it is referred to throughout Scriptures.
 Now as with most symbols you can attach several meanings to grapes and its vines; I am going to look at a few and let God reveal others to you.